Skip to content

 Outdoor Ceremony under The Spring Valley Sun

+When all the guests were seated by the ushers, the ceremony took place.
+Thankfully, ushers welcomed people, offering them bubbles and a bottle of water.
 The officiant, who was actually a friend of the couple, made a very personalized speech.
 It was a great moment and you can feel the emotion in the images.

 As a photographer, I really enjoyed the emotion, the landscape, and the perfect blue sky!

-And, after behind introduced to the world as an Husband and wife, the newly couple walk down the aisle, under the bubbles blew by their guests.
+Two other friends (musicians) sang and played guitar during the processional and the recessional.
+The bride and groom exchanged their vows and their rings.
+Then they struggled with the wind to light a unity candle.
+And, after being introduced to the world as a husband and wife, the newly married couple walked down the aisle, under the bubbles blown by their guests.
 Then they welcomed their guests in a receiving line.

-Cocktail hour
+Cocktail hour on the Patio

+While the bar was inside the tasting room, most of the people actually enjoyed a slight breeze under the shaded patio.
 As I explained to the bride and the groom, cocktails are the perfect time for your photographer to catch candid shots of your guests.

-The dinner took place in the main room, featuring those beautiful oak barrels.
-Brent Robertson (DJ at Ever After), played the bride and groom song and invited them to open the dance immediately.
+The dinner took place in the main room (the Barrel Room), featuring those beautiful oak barrels.
+Brent Robertson (DJ at Ever After) played the bride and groom’s song and invited them to open the dance immediately.
+After this show, the dinner started, followed by the maid of honor’s (sister) speech and the best man’s (brother).
+His speech was nothing but hilarious!

 The couple wanted romantic memories of their unique day.
-So we escaped 10 minutes, using the 6 acres of vineyards to capture some romantic shots.
+So we escaped for 10 minutes, using the 6 acres of vineyards to capture some romantic shots.

 Best Restaurants in Spring Valley and Maybe in Minnesota

 I swear I am not sponsored by the Four Daughters Vineyard anyway!
-This was, by far, one of the best meals I ate at the wedding.
+This was, by far, one of the best meals I ate at a wedding.
 And, as you know, I am a picky, pretentious French guy with high expectations regarding food!

 If you want to have a good dinner, that’s probably one of the best places to go in MN.